Complete Series Bundle · All 4 HCD Guides · Save over 10% · $84.99

 Delivery Guide

-The HCD Delivery Guide addresses the implementation phase—when products, services, or systems are released to customers, acknowledging that offerings inevitably change once they encounter real-world use regardless of how well they were researched and designed.
+The Delivery Guide takes you before and after launch, acknowledging that offerings inevitably change once they encounter real-world use regardless of how well they were researched and designed.
 Topics include:

 • Change management